CFC-Servers/.github/profile/README.md

 And please, don't hesitate to start an Issue or Discussion if you'd like to request a new feature or report a bug.

 ## ✨ Some fun facts about CFC:
- - 💰 We don't accept any donations, and do not provide any in-game microtransactions
+ - 💰 We don't provide any in-game microtransactions or paywall any of our projects
  - 👴 We've been hosting GMod servers under the CFC name since 2014, but our Leaders have hosted servers since 2010
  - 🧐 Our Development team is led by experienced software engineers from a variety of professional disciplines